squarism/squarism.github.io/_posts/2013-09-13-dry-methods-with-ruby-blocks.markdown

 # => returns everyone because no filtering block was passed
 {% endhighlight %}

-<h2>Wrap Up</h2>
+## Wrap Up

-<p>This is pretty procedural.
+This is pretty procedural.
 I'll leave it to you to put it into a class, maybe add something better than a "plus" operator to combine the user list together.
-Maybe a UserList abstraction class could help get away from hashes too.</p>
+Maybe a UserList abstraction class could help get away from hashes too.

-<p>I like going down these paths because you end up with more expressive code that is flexible to change.
+I like going down these paths because you end up with more expressive code that is flexible to change.
 At the same time, little hints of DSLs come out when using blocks to this effect.
 This is starting down the path of a Ruby DSL.
-I'll be posting about that pretty soon.</p>
+I'll be posting about that pretty soon.